n8n-io/n8n-docs/docs/flow-logic/waiting.md

 # Waiting

 Waiting allows you to pause a workflow mid-execution, then resume where the workflow left off, with the same data.
 This is useful if you need to rate limit your calls to a service, or wait for an external event to complete.
-You can wait for a specified time period, or until a webhook is called.
+You can wait for a specified duration, or until a webhook fires.

 Making a workflow wait uses the [Wait](/integrations/builtin/core-nodes/n8n-nodes-base.wait/) node.
 Refer to the node documentation for usage details.